-We’re firmly in this weird chapter of the pandemic where… well, the pandemic continues never ending… but somehow there’s also still the Met Ball?
-Which, if we’re honest, with ourselves, is kinda weird, right?
-I mean a “vaxed, everyone must where masks indoors” Met Ball, but nonetheless a Met Ball, indeed.
+We’re firmly in this chapter of the pandemic where… well, the pandemic continues never ending… but somehow there’s also still the Met Ball?
+Which, if we’re honest with ourselves, is kinda weird, right?
+I mean a “vaxed, everyone must wear masks indoors” Met Ball, but nonetheless a Met Ball, indeed.

 lesbian fashion spectrum pic.twitter.com/i2T7j9Vquo

 If you need a quick refresher on the Met Gala (formally known as the The Costume Institute Gala), it’s a fundraiser, co-sponsored by Anna Wintour and Vogue, supporting the Metropolitan Museum of Art and Costume Institute in New York City.
 It’s also the soft launch of the Metropolitan Museum’s annual fashion exhibit — basically, an unabashed love letter to the craft and art of fashion, with a red carpet more iconic than the gala itself, etc etc etc. This is the plot of every queer woman’s favorite movie to scream that Cate Blanchett and Sandra Bullock should just make out already, so I won’t belabor the point.
 The theme this year was “In America: A Lexicon of Fashion.”
 I’ve gathered all the queer and trans people I could find, so you have something to waste time scrolling through instead of whatever work it is you are trying to avoid (no judgement here!*).
 Let’s fucking go.